Kel'Thuzad Abilities and Strategy

 Chains of Kel'Thuzad is one of the most complex Abilities in Heroes of the Storm, and the first piece of the combo discussed earlier.
 Its two-part nature and general complexity makes it one of the most difficult Abilities to use, yet its power justifies this completely, and mastering it goes a long way in becoming a strong Kel'Thuzad player.
 As such, its mechanic warrants additional explanations.

 Chains of Kel'Thuzad is a two-part Ability.
 The first part is a relatively fast projectile which originates from Kel'Thuzad and moves towards the targeted point.
 This projectile can pass through Minions, but "attaches" itself to the first enemy Hero or Glacial Spike it hits, dealing damage.
-If this initial projectile misses, the Ability goes on Cooldown, and the second part of the Ability does not trigger.
+If this initial projectile misses, the Ability goes on cooldown, and the second part of the Ability does not trigger.

 The second part of the Ability is similar to the first part, except that the projectile originates from the Hero or Glacial Spike, upon which it had attached to initially instead of from Kel'Thuzad himself.
 If this projectile hits another enemy Hero, both Heroes are dragged to each other until they meet at the center point between each other, where they are briefly Stunned.
 If the projectile had instead hit a Glacial Spike then a Hero (or a Hero then a Glacial Spike), the Hero is dragged to the Spike and briefly Stunned.
-This second projectile has to be cast within 3 seconds, else the Ability will go on Cooldown, as it will if this projectile misses.
+This second projectile has to be cast within 3 seconds, else the Ability will go on cooldown, as it will if this projectile misses.
 It is worth noting that Heroes can never be pulled through impassable terrain or Structures, and will simply be stopped upon contact instead.

 The first aspect of Chains of Kel'Thuzad to master is the Ability's skillshot nature.
 Although relatively fast, the projectile generated by the Ability is rather thin.
 Furthermore, capable players will always try and avoid it due to its importance.
 It is therefore essential that you develop a good "feel" for the projectile's speed and width.
-Try Mode, which can be accessed through your Hero Collection, allows you to remove the Cooldown of Abilities, making it perfect to develop this kind of muscle memory.
+Try Mode, which can be accessed through your Hero Collection, allows you to remove the cooldown of Abilities, making it perfect to develop this kind of muscle memory.

 The second aspect of the Ability to master lies in its pulling mechanic.
 Since Heroes that are pulled meet at the middle point between each other, you need to be able to evaluate perfectly where they are going to land in order to follow up with a center Frost Nova hit perfectly.
 This can be quite difficult at first, as the distance pulled varies depending on how close the Heroes are to each other; practice, however, makes perfect.
 Using the Ability against Glacial Spike is easier, however, as targeted Heroes are always predictably pulled to it.
 Note that Glacial Spike can also be used for easier hits and long-range pulls, as it is immobile and thus makes it impossible to avoid the pulling effect should you first hit a Hero with Chains of Kel'Thuzad.
 This is particularly important to Kel'Thuzad as it allows Heroes to be hit without needing other enemy Heroes to be nearby.

 The third aspect to master is related to decision making.
-Ideally, you would always try and use Chains of Kel'Thuzad against key targets such as frail Support Heroes or Assassins.
+Ideally, you would always try and use Chains of Kel'Thuzad against key targets such as frail Healers or Assassins.
 The Ability's relatively short range, however, makes this seldom possible.
 As such, it is generally better to try and hit frontline Heroes with the initial projectile to then pull backline Heroes towards you with the second projectile.
 Besides the obvious advantage of providing you with additional range, this tends to make opponents play less aggressively than they normally would.

 - Mana: 50